 - Tanimbar (Tiliqua scincoides chimaera): Found around Tanimbar Island, Indonesia.
 Preferred habitat is tropical forest.
 Identifiable by gray to yellow base color, darker banding, patternless legs and head, and shiny scales.

 The minimum terrarium size for a blue tongue skink is 48”L x 24”W x 24”H. Of course, these are fairly large, active lizards, so larger is always better — if you provide, they will absolutely use it!

-Housing multiple blue tongue skinks in the same terrarium is not recommended, and is likely to result in fighting and injuries if attempted.
+Do not housing multiple blue tongue skinks in the same terrarium.
+Blueys are territorial, and keeping them in the same space is likely to result in fighting and injuries.